camerony/VoronCustom/Plate_Nozzle_Probe/README.md

 ```

 ## Usage
 Use stacked plates, the offset plate on top of your printing plate.
 This will allow you to probe multiple plates without have to adjust the ```z-offset```.
 However, you can use one plate just make sure you have 0 as your offset.
+Be sure to clean your plate, and your nozzle.
+Use a small piece of sandpaper on the nozzle to remove any old plastic.

 ![](./images/plates.png)